Skip to main content

 Through our Business Development Program, we provide technical assistance and training on business development and government contracting topics.
 We assist certified businesses to identify state government contracting opportunities that are tailored to their businesses.
 In addition, we provide individual coaching and organize networking events.

-We hope you will join our program and to encourage your participation, we provide assistance with your application.
-Please reach out to our Supportive Services Consultant, Diane Meyerhoff, 802.865.1794 for assistance.
-Once certified, you need only submit annual tax documents and complete the annual update affidavit to remain in the program.
+We encourage you to learn more about our program.
+Please reach out to our Supportive Services Consultant, Diane Meyerhoff, for assistance with the application process.
+Once certified, you need only submit annual tax documents and a signed Declaration of Eligibility (DOE) to remain in the program.